carl24k/fight-churn/README.md

 <a name="examples"/>

-## 2 Running the Code from Book Examples
+## 2 Running the Code from Book Listings

-You can run the book listings with the python script `examples/run_churn_listing.py`.
+You can run the book listings with the python script `listings/run_churn_listing.py`.

 * This script reads SQL and Python source code, and either binds variables (for SQL) or passes parameters (for Python) and executes the code.
-* The code (listings from the book) are in the folders `chapN` under the examples directory.
+* The code (listings from the book) are in the folders `chapN` under the listings directory.
-* Exactly what examples to run and what parametes are used are set in JSON files in the directory `listings/conf`.
+* Exactly what listings to run and what parametes are used are set in JSON files in the directory `listings/conf`.

-So you can use this utility as you go through the book - if you want to actually run the code from any example on your local database, this is the easiest way to do it.
+So you can use this utility as you go through the book - if you want to actually run the code from any listing on your local database, this is the easiest way to do it.

 [(top)](#top)